Table of Contents

 The kolovrat is an ancient symbol that was initially used to symbolize positive concepts.
 However, as with most symbols, over time it’s acquired some negativity because it’s viewed as a variation of the swastika.
 What is the history of this symbol and what does it truly represent?
 Let’s have a look at the Kolovrat and what it symbolises.

-The kolovrat is also an ancient symbol, believed to have originated 12,000 years ago.
-The first representation of the symbol was discovered in Eastern Europe, etched into an ivory statue.
+The kolovrat is an ancient symbol.
 While the symbol itself is ancient, the name kolovrat is more recent, appearing in the 20th century.

 So, if the term “kolovrat” only appeared within the 1900s, what was it originally known as?
 That’s a great unknown and the best substitute would be the Swastika, of which there are many varieties.